Call for Applications:

-The workshop will gather representatives of civil society organizations involved in conflict resolution and/or environmental challenges to discuss the role civil society can play in promoting peace and fostering environmental cooperation.
+The workshop will gather practitioners from the MENA region to discuss the role that civil society can play in fostering environmental cooperation and increasing the resilience of their communities’ vis-à-vis climate change and conflict.
 The workshop will create opportunities for an exchange of experiences and capacity building – providing tools, technical advice and training to support strategic planning, political advocacy and grassroots activities that employ EcoPeace’s unique methodology.
-It will allow participants to gain a deeper understanding of the complexities and best practices of environmental peacebuilding with a special focus on fostering dialogue and cooperation on the protection, equitable and sustainable use of water and environmental resources.
+It will allow participants to gain a deeper understanding of the complexities and best practices of water diplomacy & environmental peacebuilding with a special focus on fostering dialogue and cooperation on the protection, equitable and sustainable use of water and environmental resources.

-- Field of work: participation is limited to a) representatives of civil society organizations already working on environmental peacebuilding issues, who desire to learn about EcoPeace’s model in order to replicate the experience in their region; b) representatives of civil society organizations working on environmental issues who would like to learn about the connections with peacebuilding; c) representatives of civil society organizations working on peacebuilding and conflict transformation who desire to learn about the role natural resources can play in fostering dialogue and cooperation.
+- Field of work: candidates will be representatives of civil society organizations that are working on a) environmental peacebuilding and desire to learn about EcoPeace’s model in order to replicate the experience in their region; b) environmental protection and conservation and would like to learn about the connections with peacebuilding; c) peacebuilding and conflict transformation who desire to learn about the role natural resources can play in fostering dialogue and cooperation.